-The NR ESS Energy Billing Determinant is equal to (1) the total measured actual load of the customer's NLSL(s) in an hour minus (2) the energy amounts supplied to the NLSL(s) by the customer's non-federal resources in that same hour.
-The Billing Determinant for any hour can be positive or negative.
+The NR ESS Energy Billing Determinant is equal to i) the total measured load of the customer's NLSL(s) in an hour minus ii) the energy amounts supplied to the NLSL(s) by the customer's non-federal resources in that same hour, minus iii) any energy amounts subject to the Unauthorized Increase Charge (GSRP II.N) in that same hour.
+The NR ESS Energy Billing Determinant for any hour can be positive or negative.